quattor/quattor.github.com/_quattor/00-documentation-overview.md

 ****************************************************************

 ## CMDB
-The Configuration Management Data Base has changed the most noticably during the evolution of Quattor, it is the single component that admins and users interact with the most during day to day operations and therefore the place where scalability issues cause the most pain.
+The Configuration Management Data Base has changed the most noticeably during the evolution of Quattor, it is the single component that admins and users interact with the most during day to day operations and therefore the place where scalability issues cause the most pain.

 ### CDB